-In 2020, a major petroleum refining company hired Barr to support its ESG performance reporting according to the frameworks from the Global Reporting Initiative (GRI) and the Sustainability Accounting Standards Board (SASB).
-Our initial work included a review and comparison of the company’s 2019 ESG metrics against the GRI and SASB reporting requirements, identification of gaps, and recommendations for filling the gaps.
+In 2020, a major petroleum-refining company hired Barr to evaluate its ESG performance reporting against the frameworks of the Global Reporting Initiative (GRI) and Sustainability Accounting Standards Board (SASB).
+Our initial work included reviewing our client’s 2019 ESG metrics and comparing them to the GRI and SASB reporting requirements; identifying gaps; and recommending ways to fill those gaps.

-Barr provided technical guidance with respect to definitions, interpretations, and reporting of a several ESG metrics, including land disturbances, protected areas, biodiversity, land restoration, and recovered spills.
-Barr also recommended incorporating ESG reporting requirements from the International Petroleum Industry Environmental Conservation Association (IPECA) in several areas to complement SASB reporting and to address gaps in areas where SASB guidance was lacking or weak.
-Barr identified and highlighted peer companies’ ESG best practices for consideration in future ESG reporting.
+Barr then provided technical guidance related to definitions and interpretations of ESG metrics for things including land disturbances, protected areas, biodiversity, land restoration, and recovered spills.
+In addition, we recommended adding several of the International Petroleum Industry Environmental Conservation Association's reporting requirements, to complement SASB reporting and address areas in which SASB guidance was weak or absent.
+Finally, we identified and highlighted peer companies’ ESG best practices for our client to consider including in its reports.